 Since I started dealing with psychosocial needs and challenges about 7 years ago, I have focused my therapeutic work mainly on psychiatric illnesses.
-I completed my internships in psychiatric institutions, and I also currently work as a psychotherapist in training under supervision in a psychiatric facility in Vienna.
+As a psychotherapist under supervision, I worked two and a half years in voluntary internships for psychiatric institutions.

 I believe that analytically-oriented psychotherapeutic methods, through their focus on unconscious processes and their emphasis on psychodynamic models of structural disorders, are a prerequisite for professional work with clients with early-onset disorders.

 As a psychotherapist in training under supervision, I work with clients who suffer from early disorders only in close coordination with the client's psychosocial network.
 The supervision takes place with experts in the field of psychiatry.